IPCS INCHEM Home

 Octanol/water partition coefficient as log Pow: 1.06

-It is strongly advised not to let the chemical enter into the environment because it persists in the environment.
+It is strongly advised not to let the chemical enter into the environment because it is persistent.

 NOTES